GoogleCloudPlatform/professional-services-data-validator/docs/installation.md

 ## Prerequisites
-The data validation tool can be configured to store the results of validation runs into BigQuery tables.
+The Data Validation Tool can be configured to store the results of validation runs into BigQuery tables.
 To allow tool to do that, we need to do following:

 ## Setup